themanyone/itcc/README.txt

 Downloading and using
 ---------------------
 itcc is published on GitHub.
-Get it from https://github.com/themanyone/itcc
+Get it from https://github.com/themanyone/itcc where developers can submit bug reports, fork, and pull requests with code contributions.

 Other REPLs
 -----------